bryanz35/drop-add/README.md

   However, the ones with constraints should be done first and given priority.
   This means some requests that shouldn't be fulfilled are granted, and some requests that could be fulfilled aren't.

+Optimizations:

+- Do not add 0 weight edges between courses with the same id and meeting pattern
+- Search from the end of path, only augment from courses that are not full